jack-r-warren/distributed-crl/README.md

 Right now LibSodium is brought in as a dependency.
 You'll only need to have it installed if you try to run code that uses it (right now there's nothing that does).

 ## Project Layout
+There is a top-level `docs` folder that is for documentation.

 Subproject's folders won't show up on Git until they have something in them.
 The subproject folder names are in bold in the section below this.

 Each subproject contains a `src` folder that contains the project's code.